Jackv-makes/SGR/readme.md

 - Can be manufactured in any color you like to match your theme

 # Disclaimer
 Even though is board was made to be extremely easy, it still does require some basic soldering skill to build and a basic understanding of electronics to test.
-I am by no means a professional electronics engineer and only do this as a hobbby, if you see any improvements that you would like to make; feel free to fork the repo.
+I am by no means a professional electronics engineer and only do this as a hobby, if you see any improvements that you would like to make; feel free to fork the repo.
 Please note that this regulator WILL NOT work with the oem display because it does not include the needed voltage lines for it.

 Troubleshooting is done at my discretion, the design is simple enough that it will either work or not.